fchavonet/holbertonschool-printf/README.md

 	<ul>
 		<li>Returns: the number of characters printed.
 		<br>
 		(excluding the null byte used to end output to strings).</li>
-		<li>write output to stdout, the standard output stream.</li>
+		<li>Write output to stdout, the standard output stream.</li>
-		<li>format is a character string.
+		<li>Format is a character string.
 The format string is composed of zero or more directives.
 See man 3 printf for more detail.
 You need to handle the following conversion specifiers:</li>
 		<ul>
 			<li>c</li>
 			<li>s</li>